-But before you rush out and purchase what you think “might” be a good trap for your home or office, put a little more research into your specific mouse problem.
+The purpose of this guide is to clear up any confusion you might have and help you out before you rush and purchase what you think “might” be a good trap for your home or office.

-And it just so happens that this article is a perfect resource for those people who need a reliable (and more importantly, an unbiased) source of information to kill those mice in your house.
+Our aim for this article is to provide a resource for those people who need a reliable (and more importantly, an unbiased) source of information to kill those mice in your house.

 Let’s get into the details…

-Out of the 8 mouse traps I reviewed, below are my favorite.
 Take a quick look below to see what made the cut.
-Keep scrolling down to learn more about why I picked these and how to buy a mouse trap for yourself.
+Keep scrolling down to learn more about why we picked these and how to buy a mouse trap for yourself.